-Please sign up for the course via email to amy.zhaoding@tum.de by Januar 8, 2024, with your up-to-date academic resume and a paragraph introducing your research interest and stage of the paper we will discuss during the course.
+Please sign up for the course via email to amy.zhaoding@tum.de by January 9, 2024, with your up-to-date academic resume and the full manuscript you wish to discuss during the course.
+Your paper needs to be empirical.
 Also email me if you have any questions regarding the course.